Teebusch/arworkshop/README.md

 ##### Exercise

+- Make sure you have Firefox or Chrome on your computer.
+- Your phone should have Chrome or Firefox, too, if it's an Android.
+I don't know about iPhones.
+- Find a way to read QR codes with your phone.
+In some phones (Android 8 and above) the camera app is able to do that automatically ([depending on the settings](https://blog.beaconstac.com/2019/03/how-to-scan-qr-codes-with-android-phones/#how-to-scan-qr-codes-without-app)).
+If yours doesn't find a suitable app and install it.
 - Create account at repl.it, fork the [project template](https://repl.it/@Teebusch/arworkshop), change the name.
 Reload the page once (Press <kbd>F5</kbd>).
 - Enter your project URL in the [Google sheet](https://docs.google.com/spreadsheets/d/1CForyLlUKzzmZNsQG0JXaGE289IyUQnhjvO8tkS7vmw/edit?usp=sharing).
 - Open `index.html`, write your code in here.